An Accurate Comprehensive Approach to Substructure: IV. Dynamical Friction

-These are the initial values of the subhalo properties $r$, $v$, $k$, $\clM$, $\clQ$ and $\clc$ at $t(r)$, which we denote with index 0, i.e., $r_0$, $v_0$, $k_0$, $M_0$, $Q_0$ and $c_0$, respectively.
-After the first orbit, the subhalo reaches the new apocentric radius $r_1$ and velocity $v_1$ given by equations (\ref{rfr})-(\ref{vfv}) for the mass $(M_0+M_1)/2$, with the mass $M_1$ given by equation (\ref{second}), factor $Q_1$ given by equation (\ref{mtr2}) and concentration $c_1$ given by equation (\ref{rat2}).
-After that, the subhalo starts a new orbit.
+To carry out the iterative derivation below it is convenient to denote the starting quantities $r$, $v$, $k$, $\clM$, $\clQ$ and $\clc$ of subhaloes accreted at $t$ with index zero.

+After one orbit, these subhaloes reach a new apocentric radius $r_1$ and velocity $v_1$ given by equations (\ref{rfr})-(\ref{vfv}) for the mass $(M_0+M_1)/2$, with the mass $M_1$ given by equation (\ref{second}), factor $Q_1$ given by equation (\ref{mtr2}) and concentration $c_1$ given by equation (\ref{rat2}).
+Then, they start a new orbit and so on.